Guillaume Edelin: Life

 Edelin was the Prior of Saint-Germain-en-Laye, an Augustinian and a Doctor of Divinity.
 He promulgated the idea that it was impossible for the Devil to make pacts or witches to fly on brooms.
-After being arrested, he confessed that he had signed a compact with the Devil to satisfy his carnal desires, part of this being that he pretend that witchcraft was impossible.
-The compact was afterwards found upon his person.
-He also confessed that he had "done homage to the Enemy, under the form of a sheep, by kissing his posteriors," and to having gone to the Sabbath "mounted on a balai", the first reference to the use of a broomstick in connection with witchcraft.
+He also confessed to having gone to the Sabbath "mounted on a balai", the first reference to the use of a broomstick in connection with witchcraft.

-After his capture, he repented and was imprisoned for the rest of his life in the city of Évreux.
+After his arrest he repented and was imprisoned for the rest of his life in the city of Évreux.